WHD 2026.1 release notes

 -

-Closing the CLI screen shuts the application down.
+Do not close the CLI screen or the application will stop running.

 -

-You can check your logs by going to the following directory:
+At any time, you can check your logs by going to

-Web Help Desk is shipped with a built-in admin account and demo client account, and they are linked by default.
-As a precaution, it is recommended to create a new client account to link to the admin account in production environments.
+Web Help Desk is shipped with a built-in administrator account and a demo client account.
+They are linked by default.
+As a precaution, SolarWinds recommends you create a new client account to link to the administrator account in production environments.
 For more information, see Set up a secure configuration.

 Fixed CVEs